MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Configure back button

 If a user opens an app inside Teams and selects the back button, by default, they exit from the app and go to Teams.
-App developers can configure the back button so that when the user selects the back button, they can go back to the previous steps and navigate within the app.
+You can configure the back button so that when a user selects the back button, they can go back to the previous steps and navigate within the app.

 #### Desktop